keithstric/cloud-sockets/README.md

     * `ack` - An acknowledgement from the client.
 Must include the `id` from the original message
     * `getInfo` - Provides basic information about the server, connections, channels, subscriptions and messages awaiting acknowledgement
     * `getInfoDetail` - Provides detailed information about the connections, channels, subscriptions and messages awaiting acknowledgement
-    * `user` - Provides a means to setup channels and subscriptions for a specific user.
-This allows messages to be sent to a specific user
 * `channel?` - This defines a category of subscriptions
 * `subId?` - This defines an id for a subscription
 * `payload?` - This can be any type of data